What Is a Medicare Supplement Insurance (Medigap) Plan?

-Types of Medigap Plans
+Types of Medigap Policies

-The more green checks you see, the more the plan covers – and the more expensive the monthly premiums will be.
+The more green checks you see, the more the plan covers – and the more expensive the monthly premiums may be.
 If you have several medical conditions and expect to use a lot of medical care as you age, you have to decide how much you can afford to pay on a monthly basis with your premium.
 Generally, the higher the monthly premium, the more coverage you receive.

-What Are the Most Popular Medigap Plans?
+What Are the Most Popular Medigap Policies?

 As you look at the chart, think about the costs that most concern you.
-Putting aside Plans K and L for a moment, you can easily see that most of the plans cover the same benefits.
+Putting aside Plan K and Plan L for a moment, you can easily see that most of the plans cover the same benefits.
 For example, all ten plans cover the Part A hospital deductible and coinsurance, even up to a year after Original Medicare coverage has been used up.
 The differences tend to be the coverage of Part B deductibles, foreign travel, and excess charges Medicare may not cover.
 If you feel comfortable covering those charges yourself, don’t plan to do much foreign travel or live in a state that prohibits excess charges, you can select a less expensive plan5.

 3 Massachusetts, Minnesota and Wisconsin have their own set of standardized plans.